Whooping Cough (Pertussis)

 - low-grade fever

-After about 1 to 2 weeks, the dry, irritating cough changes into coughing spells that can last for more than a minute.
+After about 1 to 2 weeks, the mild cough changes into violent coughing spells that can make it hard to breathe.
 During a spell, a child may turn red or purple.
-At the end of a spell, the child might make the characteristic whooping sound when breathing in or may vomit.
+At the end of a spell, the child might make the telltale “whooping” sound when breathing in or may throw up (vomit).

-Many infants and younger kids with whooping cough have the coughing fits and accompanying whoop, but not all do.
-And sometimes babies don't cough or whoop as older kids do.
-Infants may look as if they're gasping for air, look red in the face, and may actually stop breathing (called apnea).
-During very bad spells, their face might turn purple or blue for a few seconds.
+Many babies and young kids with whooping cough have the coughing fits and “whoop” sound, but not all.
+Some may look as if they're gasping for air, turn blue, and stop breathing for a short time (called apnea).

 How Is Whooping Cough Diagnosed?

-Call the doctor if you suspect that your child has whooping cough.
-The doctor will take a medical history and do an exam, and may take nose and throat mucus samples to be checked in a lab.
-They also might order blood tests and a chest X-ray.
+See the doctor if you suspect that your child has whooping cough.
+The doctor will take a medical history and do an exam, which may include nose and throat mucus samples to be checked in a lab.
+Doctors also might order blood tests and a chest X-ray.

 How Is Whooping Cough Treated?

 Doctors treat whooping cough with antibiotics.
-It's thought that antibiotics work best to shorten the length of the infection when people take them early in the illness, before coughing spells begin.
-But even when they're started later, antibiotics are important because they can stop the infection from spreading to others.
-If someone in your family has whooping cough, ask the doctor if preventive antibiotics or vaccine boosters for other family members are needed.
+Antibiotics work best to prevent someone from getting really sick when they are taken early in the illness, before coughing spells begin.
+They can also help stop the infection from spreading to others.
+If someone in your family has whooping cough, ask the doctor if preventive antibiotics for other family members are needed.

 Is Whooping Cough Contagious?

 Whooping cough is very contagious.
 The bacteria spread from person to person through tiny drops of fluid from an infected person's nose or mouth.
-These may become airborne when the person sneezes, coughs, or laughs.
-Others then can get infected by inhaling the drops or getting the drops on their hands and then touching their mouths or noses.
+These may spread when the person sneezes, coughs, or laughs.
+Other people then can get infected by breathing in the drops or getting the drops on their hands and then touching their nose or mouth.

-Infected people are most contagious in the earliest stages of the illness for up to about 2 weeks after the cough begins.
-Antibiotic treatment shortens the period of contagiousness to 5 days after treatment starts.
+Infected people are most contagious in the earliest stages of the illness for up to 2 to 3 weeks after the cough begins.
+Once antibiotics are started, it takes 5 days of treatment until the person is no longer contagious.

 How Long Does Whooping Cough Last?